Paul Holdsworth, Engineer

 The Hive thermostat is a modern piece of equipment that is highly customisable.
 You’ll be able to set a temperature that is built around your schedule, so you don’t have to keep turning it on and off every five minutes.
 This can be problematic as once a schedule has been set, people don’t tend to adjust the temperature to their new routines.
 Unlike Google Nest which moulds around any changes to your routine automatically.
 Although, Hive provides you with the option of arranging up to six time slots everyday with an array of settings and options.
 Giving you more room to personalise you smart thermostat.

-The uniqueness of the Google Nest Learning Thermostat is that it is a ‘learning thermostat’.
+What makes the Google Nest Learning Thermostat so unique is that it's a ‘learning thermostat’.
 This means that it automatically updates your schedule to make it bespoke to you and your home.
 Depending on the weather outside, Google Nest learns how long it will take to heat up your home and may switch on earlier or later.
 Always moulding around you and your heating habits.

-Unlike the Hive thermostat, Google Nest's smart thermostat is fitted with a Farsight sensor feature.
+Unlike the Hive thermostat, the Google Nest Learning Thermostat is fitted with a Farsight sensor feature.
 This is a motion sensor that wakes up the screen when any motion is sensed - for example, when walking past it.
 Consequently, this authorises the Google Nest Learning Thermostat to determine whether or not someone is in the home.
 It will turn itself OFF when no motion is recognised and ON when it is.

-If you permit Google Nest's smart thermostat to connect to your GPS - you’ll be able to use the Geolocation feature.
+If you permit the Google Nest Smart Thermostat to connect to your GPS - you’ll be able to use the Geolocation feature.
 This works out how far away from home you are and will customise the temperature.
 The Google Nest Learning Thermostat completely adapts to your schedule correspondingly.
 So you’ll always be entering into a warm home.